Skip to navigation Skip to content

 • Also paste a copy of the NZ income information:

-Consider whether any gaps in income have already been adequately explained by information recorded in the system.
+Consider whether any gaps in income during the estimate period have already been adequately explained by information recorded in the system.
 For example, if the customer was on a short break between jobs where the income was $0 or ‘Not Available’.

 Have all gaps in income been adequately explained?

-Contact the customer with overseas estimate by phone + Read more ...
+Attempt contact with estimating customer by phone + Read more ...

 • documents from employers such as payslips or a letter stating the income earned